biogeochemistry/LakeTranRS/simulations/08_4dim_4res/README_old2.md

     2014-2017 for reporting)
   - we keep total P as a dimension.
 Total P seems to affect only the P scaling (?) and that might mean it's not

-# new TODO

-- more response surfaces (more columns)